ratwolfzero/hopalong_python/README.md

 \end{cases}
 $$

-This adjustment improves handling of edge cases, allowing for different behavior.
+This adjustment changes the behavior of some cases.
 For example:

 - a = 1, b = 2, c = 3 or